 Summary and conclusions

-- The spotlight effect is a psychological phenomenon which makes us think that we are being observed and noticed by other people more than we actually are.
+- The spotlight effect is a cognitive bias that causes people to assume that they are being observed and noticed by others more than they actually are.